Foreign Objects Left Behind During Surgery

 New radiofrequency detection systems can vastly cut down on sponges left behind.
 With this technology, tiny chips are sewn into the sponges.
 Hospital staff can then use a wand to detect whether any of these MIA RSIs are still in the body.
 And while technology can go a long way toward preventing RSIs, there’s still human error to worry about.

 If you’ve had a foreign object left in your body after surgery, you may be facing future medical bills, pain and suffering, and time off of work—all due to someone else’s negligence.
 This is not right and you need to take action.
 To get compensation for your losses, call the experienced Atlanta medical malpractice attorneys at Grant Law Office.
 For over 30 years, Grant Law Office has been successfully representing Georgia injury victims, winning them significant settlements.
-Call (866) 249-5513 or (404) 995-3955 today for a free consultation.
+Call (404) 995-3955 today for a free consultation.

 Contact us today for a free and comprehensive case evaluation.